 Permit Guidelines & General Information

-- Building Services staff evaluates all applications for building permits in St. Johns County.
+- Building Department staff evaluates all applications for building permits in St. Johns County.

 - In most cases, building permit applications will be accepted only after a Clearance Sheet is issued.

 - You will need your “Parcel ID” number, which can be found at the Property Appraiser website, to begin the permit process.